Intacs / Ferrara Rings

 Step 1: The Intralase Femtosecond laser (used for creation of the flap in Lasik at Centre for Sight) is used to create a 1mm incision and separate channels within the substance of the cornea.

-Step 2: INTACS Rings are then inserted into the channels one at a time.
+Step 2: Intraocular Rings (Ferrara/Intacs) are then inserted into the channels one at a time.
 The eye is stabilised and rings rotated into place.

-The cornea has several layers to it, like a pad of paper.
-Making a place for the INTACS is like separating two pages just enough to create a space.
+The cornea consists of several layers, much like a pad of paper.
+Creating space for the Intraocular Rings by the laser is like separating two pages just enough to create a space.

 INTACS gently reshape the curvature of your cornea so that light rays focus properly on the retina.
 Objects in the distance, which once appeared blurry, become sharp and clear.